 Full list of every pick from the 2023 NFL Draft

-Full list of every pick from the 2023 NFL Draft originally appeared on NBC Sports Philadelphia
+Full list of every pick from the 2023 NFL Draft originally appeared on NBC Sports Chicago

 It’s going down.